ManasVardhan/3DGeneration/README.md

-# Project Title
+# MIto3D

-One Paragraph of project description goes here
+Generating 3D meshes of shoes from images of shoes from multiple angles

 ## Getting Started